PathOfBuildingCommunity/PathOfBuilding/CONTRIBUTING.md

 #### Miscellaneous tips
 If you're on windows, consider downloading [git for windows](https://git-scm.com/downloads) and installing git bash.
 Git bash comes with a variety of typical linux tools such as grep that can make navigating the code base much easier.

-If you're using linux you can run the `./runtime/Path{space}of{space}Building.exe` executable with wine.
-You will need to provide a valid wine path to the emmy lua debuger directory.
+If you're using linux you can run the ./runtime/Path{space}of{space}Building.exe executable with wine.
+You will need to provide a valid wine path to the emmy lua debugger directory.

 ## Testing